-Subsequent to year end, the impact of COVID-19 in Canada and on the global economy increased significantly.
+The impact of COVID-19 in Canada and on the global economy continues to increase.
 As the impacts of COVID-19 continue, there could be further impact on the Library Board, its patrons, employees, suppliers and other third party business associates that could impact the timing and amounts realized on the Library Board's assets and future ability to deliver services and projects.
 At this time, the full potential impact of COVID-19 on the Library Board is not known.
-Although the disruption from the virus is expected to be temporary, given the dynamic nature of these circumstances, the duration of disruption and the related financial impact cannot be reasonably estimated at this time.
+Given the dynamic nature of these circumstances and the duration of disruption, the related financial impact cannot be reasonably estimated at this time.
 The Library Board's ability to continue delivering its services and employ related staff, will depend on the legislative mandates from the various levels of government.
 The Library Board will continue to focus on managing expenditures and leveraging existing reserves and available credit facilities to ensure it is able to continue providing its services.